 EU, EEA and Swiss Citizens

 Citizens from Switzerland, the EU and the EEA do not at present require a visa to enter the UK but must carry some form of photo identification.
-Although this may change after the disaster that is Brexit.

 Citizens of other countries